 Main Features of the Page Builder

-In the Unbounce Landing Page Builder you'll see your landing page in progress in the main window, the widget panel on the left, the toolbar at the top, and the properties panes on the right.
-At any time in the Page Builder you can click an object once to bring up its properties on the right of the interface, or double click to edit it further.
+In the Unbounce Builder you'll see your content in progress in the main window, the Widget panel on the left, the Toolbar at the top, and the Properties pane on the right.
+At any time in the Builder you can click an object once to bring up its properties on the right of the interface, or double-click to edit it further.

-Version Control: restore back to an older version of your page by clicking “Last saved…” right beside the “Save” button.
+Version Control: Restore back to an older version of your content by clicking “Last saved…” right beside the “Save” button.

-Undo & Redo: click these, even after saving, just make sure you save again once you've made changes.
-However, if you revert back to an older version of your page using the Version Control feature, Undo & Redo will be reset for that session.
+Undo & Redo: You can click Undo or Redo even after saving — just make sure you save again once you've made changes.
+If you revert back to an older version of your content using the Version Control feature, Undo & Redo will be reset for that session.

-Move Up / Move Down: Move Page Sections up or down your landing page.
+Move Up / Move Down: Move Page Sections up or down within your content.

 Bring Forward / Send Backward: Move objects forward and backward relative to surrounding objects.

-Copy and Paste: This feature enables you to copy and paste elements between pages in your account.
-YES that means you can copy and paste an element from one client page to another!
+Copy and Paste: This feature enables you to copy and paste elements between content in your account.
+Yes, that means you can copy and paste an element from one page or Convertable to another!
 Easy peasy.
 Below are some important notes about using this feature:

 - You can multi-select elements by holding the “Shift” key and selecting items to be copied.
 The more the merrier!

-- The copied item can be pasted either by clicking the Paste icon, or by using the crtl+P command on your keyboard.
+- The copied item can be pasted either by clicking the Paste icon, or by using the CTRL+P command on your keyboard.

-(Found on the left of the Page Builder) To add any element to your page just drag it from here onto your page.
+To add any element to your content just drag it from the Widget panel (found to the left of the Unbounce Builder) onto your page.

 Group page elements to duplicate

-While you cannot yet duplicate a selection of multiple objects, you can achieve the same functionality by adding a box element to your page and dragging the objects you wish to duplicate into this box.
-These other elements (text, image, buttons etc.) will become children of the box – which means if you duplicate the box, all of it’s contained elements will be duplicated as well.
+While you cannot yet duplicate a selection of multiple objects, you can achieve the same functionality by adding a box element to your content and dragging the objects you wish to duplicate into this box.
+These other elements (text, image, buttons, etc.) will become children of the box, which means if you duplicate the box, all of its contained elements will be duplicated as well.